JWLee89/The-Coding-Delight/Java/data-structures/README.md

-# The AVL tree implementation.
+# Data Structures

 Hello and welcome!
-All the source code regarding the AVL tree implementation guide on my blog will be available here.
-Right now, I am currently writing up on the guide.
+All the source code regarding data structures will be posted here.
+Currently, the source code folder structure is in the process of being renovated.
+This page will be updated as soon as the updating process is complete.